WebAssembly/design/Modules.md

 A module can declare a sequence of **exports** which are returned at instantiation time to the host environment.
-Each export has three fields: a *name*, whose meaning is defined by the host environment, a *type*, indicating whether the export is a function, global, memory or table, and an *index* into the type's corresponding [index space](Modules.md).
+Each export has three fields: a *name*, which is required to be [valid UTF-8], whose meaning is defined by the host environment, a *type*, indicating whether the export is a function, global, memory or table, and an *index* into the type's corresponding [index space](Modules.md).